 Cardiff Capital Region Challenge Fund

 The Challenge Fund programme offers an opportunity for CU researchers to shape and develop a challenge fund initiative, undertaking primary research that informs the development of new policy and practice in the operation and delivery of the fund, while inputting to the practical application of research that contributes to public services innovation.
-This builds on the previous work of CIPR’s co-convenors and Y Lab and anticipates future opportunities as challenge funds are increasingly part of policy approaches to economic development and innovation.
+This builds on the previous work of CIPR’s co-convenors and anticipates future opportunities as challenge funds are increasingly part of policy approaches to economic development and innovation.